int128/gradle-ssh-plugin/README.md

 ./gradlew build
 ```

-### Known issues

-Currently 1 test will be failed on Mac due to lack of support hashed known hosts.
-See #69.
+Known issues: Currently 1 test will be failed on Mac due to lack of support hashed known hosts.

 Acceptance Test